Paid Family Leave - Foster Care and Adoptive Parents

 To be eligible for California PFL benefits, you must:

-- Have welcomed a new child into the family in the past 12 months either through a partner’s pregnancy, adoption, or foster care.
+- Have welcomed a new child into the family in the past 12 months either through a partner’s pregnancy, adoption, or foster care placement.

 - Have paid into State Disability Insurance (noted as “CASDI” on paystubs) in the past 5 to 18 months.

-Fun fact: You can break up your six weeks of leave.
+Fun fact: You can break up your eight weeks of leave.
 You don’t have to take it all at once!

 If you’re still not sure, read more about Eligibility Requirements to find out if you qualify for PFL.